-Based on statistics from the International Monetary Fund’s World Economic Outlook Database, South Korea’s total Gross Domestic Product amounted to $1.781 trillion in 2014.
+Based on statistics from the International Monetary Fund’s World Economic Outlook Database, South Korea’s total Gross Domestic Product amounted to $1.929 trillion as of October 2016.

 South Korea’s Top 10 Exports

-Iron or steel products were the fastest-growing among the top 10 export categories, up 64.7% for the 5-year period starting in 2010.
+Vehicles were the fastest-growing among the top 10 export categories, up 71.5% for the 7-year period starting in 2009.

-In second place for improving export sales was oil which was up 61.7% overwhelmingly led by refined petroleum.
+In second place for improving export sales was South Korea’s machinery including computers which was up 52.5%.

 The following types of South Korean product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

-South Korea has highly positive net exports in the international trade of electronic integrated circuits and microassemblies as well as phone system devices including cellular and landline.
-In turn, these cashflows indicate South Korea’s strong competitive advantages under the electronics product category.
+South Korea has highly positive net exports in the international trade of electronic integrated circuits and microassemblies as well as phone system devices including cellular and landline phones.
+In turn, these cashflows indicate South Korea’s strong competitive advantages under the electrical machinery and equipment product category.

 Below are exports from South Korea that are negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country South Korea’s goods trail South Korean importer spending on foreign products.

-South Korea has highly negative net exports and therefore deep international trade deficits for crude petroleum, a key input for its refined oil and gas operations.
+South Korea has highly negative net exports and therefore deep international trade deficits for crude oil, a key input needed for its highly industrialized economy to function effectively.

-These cashflow deficiencies clearly indicate South Korea’s competitive disadvantages in the international energy market, but also represent potential opportunities for South Korea to improve its position in the global economy through innovation.
+These cashflow deficiencies clearly indicate South Korea’s competitive disadvantages in the international fossil fuel market, but also represent potential opportunities for South Korea to improve its position in the global economy by innovating alternative energy supplies.

 South Korean Export Companies